arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 \text{State Probability} = \frac{1-\rho}{\rho^n}
 $$

+#### Q5.
+The Principle of Queueing Variability: Variability increases queues linearly.

+Variability causes much less damage than capacity utilization on queues.
+The Allen-Cuneen approximation for the queue length is given by:

+$$
+L_q = \frac{\rho^2}{1-\rho}\frac{C^2_\text{arrival} + C^2_\text{service}}{2}
+$$

+The equation shows that queues are proportional to the average squares of the coefficient of variation for arrivals and service processes.
+You compute the coefficient as the ratio between standard deviation and the mean of a probability distribution.
+Since the square of the standard deviation is the variance, **this means that queues vary linearly with variance**.

+If you were able to make the processing time of a queue equals every time ($C^2_\text{service} = 0$), this would only cut the average queue size in half because of the randomness of arrival times. **So, be very cautious if you think you can solve the problem of queues by reducing variability.**

 ### 4 - Exploiting Variability

 #### V1.
 The Principle of Beneficial Variability: Variability can create economic value.

 Which choice is the best economic choice?
-Which choice has the minimum uncertainty in its outcome?
+Which option has the minimum uncertainty in its outcome?

 | Choice | Stakes   | Payoff    | Probability | EMV     |
 | ------ | -------- | --------- | ----------- | ------- |